praveenjuge/my-mac-setup/README.md

 # My Mac Setup

-Yeah, I forget stuff.

-So I made this list of configurations I need to do in a new Mac OS build.
+I forget stuff, so I made this list of configurations I need to do in a new Mac OS build.

-## Basic Stuff 🤙

-Some basic installations and updates that are the **NOT** optional.

-### Update System Preferences
+## Update System Preferences 

 - ** > System Preferences > Software Update**
 - General > Sidebar icon size > Large